cdapio/cdap/cdap-docs/introduction/source/index.rst

 Simple Access to Powerful Technology
 ====================================

-The idea of CDAP is captured in our phrase, "Simple Access to Powerful Technology".
-Our goal is to provide access to the powerful technology of Apache Hadoop through a unified big data platform for both the cloud and on-premises.
+The idea of CDAP is captured in our phrase, *Simple Access to Powerful Technology*.
+Our goal is to provide access to the powerful technology of Apache Hadoop |(R)| through a unified big data platform for both the cloud and on-premises.

 In this introduction to CDAP, we're going to show how CDAP provides that access, demonstrated through a comparison between using the current technologies available from the Hadoop ecosystem and using CDAP |---| a new paradigm.

 We'll look at these areas:
-  - Data Ingestion
+  - `Data Ingestion`_
-  - Data Exploration
+  - `Data Exploration`_
-  - Advanced Data Exploration
+  - `Advanced Data Exploration`_
-  - Transforming Your Data
+  - `Transforming Your Data`_
-  - Building Real World Applications
+  - `Building Real World Applications`_

+.. highlight:: console

 Data Ingestion
 ==============
 - Streams are abstractions over HDFS with an HTTP endpoint
-- Data in a Stream are ordered and time-partitioned]
+- Data in a Stream are ordered and time-partitioned
-- Support easy exploration and processing in realtime and batch
+- CDAP supports easy exploration and processing in both realtime and batch
 - Ingest using RESTful, Flume, language-specific APIs, or Tools
 - The abstraction of Streams lets you disconnect how you ingest from how you process